chipsalliance/firrtl-spec/spec.md

 ### Test Harness

 A test harness is a public module that is typically only used for defining a test-bench.
-These are not instanciated and their inputs function as free (or symbolic) variables.
+These are not instantiated and their inputs function as free (or symbolic) variables.
 Test harnesses typically instantiate a module, know as the Device Under Test (DUT), connect a set of free variables to the DUT's inputs and then use those free variables to check various properties of these DUT using assertions and assumptions.